geckoeu/data/README.md

-# Living Lab
+# Living Lab Data Repository: Energy Consumption in Germany
-This is the data repository that collected from the living lab users in Germany.
-All the personal related data is removed, therefore, you cannot detect any personal information from these data.
+Welcome to the Living Lab Data Repository, featuring anonymized data collected from users in Germany.
+Our repository prioritizes privacy, ensuring all personal information has been removed, guaranteeing the anonymity of the data.

-This data covers the appliances from..... and lasts from.....
+### Data Coverage and Duration
-It can be used for other researchers to prediect energy consumption of each appliances and build the most efficient model.
+The repository covers a comprehensive range of appliances utilized by participants within the living lab environment.
+Data collection lasts for two month until now, providing a substantial timeframe for analysis and research.

 | No | appliances  | t |
 |----------|----------|----------|